Phase diagram of the quantum spin-1/2 Heisenberg-$\Gamma$ model on a frustrated zigzag chain: model and the ground state phase diagram

 \subsubsection{Spin gap}

 Our model does not conserve total-$S^z$, in which case the spin gap cannot be evaluated by the standard treatment of measuring the lowest-energy difference between different total-$S^z$ sectors.
 Instead, we apply a grand canonical appoach using SSD\cite{Hotta2012,Hotta2013} that allows the access to the bulk magnetization curve for $N\gtrsim 20$ calculations (while we adopt $N=100$).
-By adding a Zeeman field $-h \sum_j S^z_j$ to Eq.(\ref{eq:ham}), and by deforming them with the sine-square function, the magnetization density $M$ is obtained by extracting the intrinsic values near the center using the $q=0$ element of the SSD Fourier transformation\cite{Kawano2022}.
+By adding a Zeeman field $-h \sum_j S^z_j$ to Eq.(\ref{eq:ham}), and by deforming them with the sine-square function, the magnetization $M$ is obtained by extracting the intrinsic values near the center using the $q=0$ element of the SSD Fourier transformation\cite{Kawano2022}.
 Figure~\ref{f5}(a) shows four different magnetization curves obtained for the nonmagnetic ground states, TLL, ND, VC, and N. Only the ND phase shows a substantially large spin gap, $\Delta \sim 0.3$.
-The spin gap of $J_1-J_2$ chain ($\Gamma=0$) was previously calculated by DMRG\cite{White1996} and was evaluated as $\Delta=0.11\sim0.37$ for $0.14\pi<\phi<0.25\pi$.
+The spin gap of $J_1-J_2$ chain ($\Gamma=0$) was previously calculated by DMRG\cite{White1996} and was evaluated as $\Delta=0.11\sim0.37$ for $0.14\pi<\phi<0.25\pi$ ($0.47<J_2/J_1<1.0$).
 For TLL and VC, the standard magnons condense and form a standard magnetization curve.
-Whereas, the N phase shows a rather unusual gapless ferro-like behavior of magnetization, which shall be because the nematic $S=1$ and $S^z=0$ component is precondensed in the ground state and the magnetic components have a close in energy.
+Whereas, the magnetization curve of the N-phase exhibits a steep power-law increase starting from zero field, which reminds us of the magnetization curve of the ferrimagnetic-like state\cite{Yamashita2021}.
+Such a high sensitivity of magnetization shall appear because the $S=1$ and $S^z=1$ gapless excitation from the N phase may exist.

-To confirm the presence of a finite spin gap, we examined the field-dependent magnetization in the direction of $-h \sum_j S^\alpha_j$, where $\alpha=x,y$, and $x',y'$ ($\pi/4$-rotation of $x,y$ about the $z$-axis) as shown in Appendix~\ref{app:spingap}; in the ND phase the spin gap is finite and does not depend much on the direction of a field.
+To confirm the presence of a finite spin gap, we examined the field-dependent magnetization in the direction of $-h \sum_j S^\alpha_j$, where $\alpha=x,y$, and $x',y'$ ($\pi/4$-rotation of $x,y$ about the $z$-axis) as shown in Appendix~\ref{app:spingap}; in the ND phase, the spin gap is finite and does not depend much on the direction of a field.